honeypieio/shrubcoop.org/content/become-a-trustee-of-shrub-coop-1.md

 **How Do I Apply?**

-To apply, simply save a copy of this [form](https://docs.google.com/document/d/1DgtnlNLBi1GM9mImnM24gY3WLkFn2G4Qa86fTFiakds/edit "SHRUB Trustee Application Form"), fill it out and send it, **with a copy of your CV**, to [hello@shrubcoop.org](mailto:hello@shrubcoop.org), with the subject: “Trustee application” by **9am, Friday, 20th November**.
+To apply, simply save a copy of this [form](https://docs.google.com/document/d/1DgtnlNLBi1GM9mImnM24gY3WLkFn2G4Qa86fTFiakds/edit "SHRUB Trustee Application Form"), fill it out and send it, **with a copy of your CV**, to [hello@shrubcoop.org](mailto:hello@shrubcoop.org), with the subject: “Trustee application” by **9am, Friday 20th November**.

 Applications will be considered at our AGM, which you are very welcome to attend!

-For more information, please have a read of our [information pack](https://res.cloudinary.com/shrub-co-op/image/upload/v1571932521/shrubcoop.org/media/Trustee_invitation_-_October_2019_vx2vr2.pdf "Trustee_invitation_-_October_2019_vx2vr2.pdf").
+For more information, please have a read of our [information pack.](https://res.cloudinary.com/shrub-co-op/image/upload/v1604617579/shrubcoop.org/media/Trustee_invitation_-_SHRUB_Coop_-_2020_brhcr4.pdf "Trustee Invitation -2020")

 Any questions please email us at [hello@shrubcoop.org](mailto:hello@shrubcoop.org).